 I believe not only we as convert Muslims but many born and raised Muslims read many of the ahadith concerning many of the companions and cannot possibly walk away with the impression that these people were all angels and saints.

-The civil wars among the companions are all to easily swept under the rug by ‘Ahl Sunnah’.
-Statements like “when lions fight dogs bark” is not an intellectually robust nor serious way to address the matter.
+The civil wars among the companions are all too easily swept under the rug by ‘Ahl Sunnah’.
+Statements like “when lions fight dogs bark” are not an intellectually robust nor serious way to address the matter.

 Well listen to what this respected ‘Sunni‘ scholar and researcher of hadith, Professor Jonathan Brown, has to say: